6502addict/mo5-512k/README.md

 <br>
 ## Description
-this cartridge is compatible with thomson MO5 64k cartridge it's not a exact copy of the original cartridge but a rebuild from the manual
+this cartridge is compatible with thomson MO5 64k cartridge it's not a exact copy of the original cartridge<br>
+but rather a rebuild from the manual
 <br>
 the $A7CB register controlling a MO5 64 cartrige is extended to permit the access to 512k of memory